paolosalvatori/aks-key-vault/README.md

 ## Conclusions

-In this article, we explored different mechanisms for reading secrets from Azure Key Vault in [Azure Kubernetes Services (AKS)](https://learn.microsoft.com/en-us/azure/aks/what-is-aks).
-Each mechanism offers its own advantages and considerations.
+In this article, we explored different methods for reading secrets from Azure Key Vault in [Azure Kubernetes Services (AKS)](https://learn.microsoft.com/en-us/azure/aks/what-is-aks).
+Each technology offers its own advantages and considerations.
 Here's a summary:

 - [Microsoft Entra Workload ID](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview):
   - Transparently assigns a user-defined managed identity to a pod or deployment.